-The historical Armavir area is situated between Mount Aragats and Mount Ararat and is a part of Ararat Valley, the biggest and the most fertile of 40 valleys of Armenian upland.
-It is the smallest marz (region) in Armenia, although it is the most densely populated in the country.
-The Armavir'sadministrative center is Armavir city.
+The area of Armavir province stretches between the mountains Aragats and Ararat and it is a part of Ararat Valley, the biggest and the most fertile of 40 valleys of Armenian upland.
+Armavir is the smallest marz (region) in Armenia, though the most densely populated province of the country.
+The administrative center of the region is the city of Armavir.

-The main place of interest and the pride of Armavir Region is the religious and spiritual center of Armenian Apostolic Church Echmiadzin.
-The monastery was built between 301-303 during the reigns of King Trdat III and Gregory the Illuminator - founder and first patriarch of the Armenian Apostolic Church.
-So here you can visit St. Echmiadzin monastery complex - Catholicosat and the residence of the Catholicos of all Armenians.
+The most significant site and the pride of the Armavir Region is the religious and spiritual center of the Armenian Apostolic Church - The Mother Cathedral of Holy Etchmiadzin.
+The monastery was built between 301-303 A. D. by King Trdat III and Gregory the Illuminator (the founder and first patriarch of the Armenian Apostolic Church).
+Here you can visit St. Echmiadzin monastery complex - a place of pilgrimage and the seat of the Catholicosate of all Armenians.

-According to the old legend, the Saint Gregory the Illuminator, the first Catholic of all Armenians, once had a prophetic vision where Jesus Christ descended from heaven and with his golden stick pointed to the place where later the church was built.
-So, in 301 King Trdat III founded Mother See of Holy Echmiadzin or “the Descent of the Only-Begotten” in the Armenian language; it is one of the oldest in the world history.
-Later, in 1945 the city was also renamed after the church.
+According to the legend, Saint Gregory the Illuminator had a prophetic vision in which Jesus Christ descended from heaven and with his golden staff pointed to the place where the church was to be built.
+St. Gregory told the king his dream and in 301 King Trdat III founded Mother See of Holy Etchmiadzin, which is translated from the Armenian language as “the Descent of the Only-Begotten”.
+The church is one of the oldest in the world.
+In 1945 the city was renamed after the church - Etchmiatsin.

-In 1992, the city officially received back the ancient name "Vagarshaphat", but the majority still uses the previous name.
-In 2000, the Mother See of Holy Echmiadzin was included in the UNESCO List of Cultural Heritage.
-St. Etchmiadzin also houses an extensive museum with relics of special interest like pieces of the crest where Jesus Christ was crucified and the fragment of Noa’s Ark.
+In 1992, the city officially received back its ancient name "Vagarshaphat", but the majority still uses the name Etchmiadzin.
+In 2000, the Mother See of Holy Etchmiadzin was included in the UNESCO List of Cultural Heritage.
+St. Etchmiadzin also houses an extensive museum with relics of special interest like pieces of the crest Jesus Christ was crucified on and a fragment of Noah’s Ark.

-In the vicinity of Armavir, there are two stones bearing Greek inscriptions of Hellenistic epoch containing historical and literary texts.
-The architecture was highly developed there.
-The ruins of Cyclopean fortresses, burial places, and palace structures have survived from ancient times till nowadays.
-Urartu arrows have been found in the temples of Zvartnots Cathedral and Ejmiatsin, and remnants of an ancient hearth of a heathen tabernacle — in the altar part of the latter.
-The ruins of ancient Armavir are located near the present capital of the region.
+The territory was once rich with architectural constructions.
+Ruins of Cyclopean fortresses, burial places, and palace structures have survived from ancient times till nowadays.
+Arrows from the Urartian period and remnants of an ancient hearth of a heathen tabernacle have been found in the temples of Zvartnots Cathedral and in Ejmiatsin.
+The ruins of ancient Armavir are near the present administrative center of the region.

 According to the 2011 official census, the population of Armavir consists of 265,770 people.
-Besides Armenians, there also live Yazidis, Russians and Kurds.
+Besides Armenians, Yazidis, Russians, and Kurds also live here.

-Armavir is the capital of Armavir region; it is located in the Ararat valley and borders on Turkey.
-This city was the first capital of Armenia.
-It is also called Sardarapat or Hoktemberyan.
+Armavir is the administrative centre of the Armavir region.
+It is located in the Ararat valley and borders on Turkey.
+The town was also known as Sardarapat or Hoktemberyan.
 It is considered to be one of the youngest cities in Armenia.
-Here are the popular factories of Vine and Brandy.
-They say this factory’s vines are special.
+The popular factories of Armenian Wine and Brandy are located here.

 The most important center of Armenian Apostolic Church is The Mother Cathedral of Holy Echmiadzin.This temple was built in the beginning of 4th century, just after Christianity was adopted as a state religion.Read More